-• "Gen Z" singer Ho Tuan Phuc - Carrying a heavy love for his hometown
+- "Gen Z" singer Ho Tuan Phuc - Carrying a heavy love for his hometown

-Singer Ho Tuan Phuc opened his own vocal class in his hometown for young people who want to take the entrance exam to the Ho Chi Minh City Conservatory of Music.
+Singer Ho Tuan Phuc opened his own vocal class in his hometown for young people who want to take the entrance exam to the Ho Chi Minh City Conservatory of Music. |

-- How do you arrange your work in Ho Chi Minh City to maintain the vocal class in Ca Mau, since the tuition fee is only symbolic?
+- How do you arrange your work in Ho Chi Minh City to maintain the vocal class in Ca Mau, since the tuition is only symbolic?

 Singer Ho Tuan Phuc: The roads are now more convenient thanks to the construction of highways.
 In the past, it took 8 hours to travel, but now it only takes more than 5 hours, and with the development of Ca Mau, the distance will be shortened.
-Moreover, geographical distance is not a problem for me, I am only worried that when posting information about recruiting students for the vocal class, people will be afraid of the high tuition fees and not register.
+Moreover, geographical distance is not a problem for me, I only worry that when posting information about recruiting students for vocal classes, people will be afraid of the high tuition fees and not register.
 Because my profile is that I graduated from the Ho Chi Minh City Conservatory of Music and have a history of being a professional singer.
 Therefore, I publicly announce the tuition fees so that everyone can confidently participate.

 Every month, I arrange many days.
-For those who want to study 4 sessions, I will divide them into Saturday and Sunday, or 2 days/week, 60 minutes in the morning and the same in the afternoon, so that you can access them easily.
+For those who want to study 4 sessions, I will divide them into Saturday and Sunday, or 2 days/week, 60 minutes in the morning and the same in the afternoon, so that you can access easily.
 If you want to study 2 sessions, 2 hours each session is still fine.
 Professional singing lessons are different from regular classes, you have to use your mind and your feelings to learn.
-I want to try to arrange a stable job to maintain the vocal class, helping those who need to prepare for exams to enter professional art schools with both knowledge and expertise.
+I want to try to arrange a stable job to maintain the vocal class, helping those who need to prepare for exams to enter professional art schools with knowledge and expertise.

 - How do you feel about the passion for music of young people in Ca Mau?